x-atlas-consortia/ubkg-docs/docs/adding/index.md

 The UMLS cross-reference in the example is to a CUI; the fma cross-reference is to a code.

+## Requirements for nodes
+The IRI requirements for nodes in the nodes file are identical to those for nodes in the edges file.

-# Requirements (business rules) for nodes and relationships
+# Requirements (business rules) for a set of assertions
 1. A node identified in edges.tsv must satisfy **at least one** of the following criteria:
-- It is defined in nodes.tsv.
+- The node is defined in nodes.tsv.
+(Generally, this is for codes that are maintained by the steward of the set of assertions--i.e., the steward maintains both nodes and edges.)
-- It already exists in the UBKG.
+- The node already exists in the UBKG.
+These nodes can be part of the UMLS or from a previously ingested set of assertions.

 The UBKG generation framework will ignore nodes that do not satisfy at least one of these criteria.